Adrian McPherson: Utah Blaze / Austin Wranglers

-Before McPherson signed with the Saints following the 2005 NFL Draft, he was acquired from the Indiana Firebirds by the new Utah Blaze of the AFL in their 2005 expansion draft.
-The move was widely considered to be a gamble, considering his unknown status before the NFL's 2005 Draft.
+Before McPherson signed with the Saints following the 2005 NFL draft, he was acquired from the Indiana Firebirds by the new Utah Blaze of the AFL in their 2005 expansion draft.
+The move was widely considered to be a gamble, considering his unknown status before the NFL's 2005 draft.
 Following the NFL draft, McPherson was placed by the AFL on the "other-league exempt list" until further notice.
 On November 9, 2006, McPherson was activated by the AFL and a week later traded to the Austin Wranglers in exchange for future considerations.

 Grand Rapids Rampage

-McPherson was signed by the Grand Rapids Rampage in 2007 as a back-up quarterback for Chad Salsbury.
+McPherson was signed by the AFL's Grand Rapids Rampage in 2007 as a back-up quarterback for Chad Salisbury.
 That season for the Rampage, he completed 76 of 129 passes for 819 yards and nine touchdowns with four interceptions.

 In 2008, McPherson went 27-for-50 for 368 yards and four touchdowns with no interceptions.
 He was released by the team in April.